NVIDIA/aistore/docs/python_sdk.md

 - `continue_on_error` _bool, optional_ - Whether to continue if there is an error prefetching a single object
 - `blob_threshold` _int, optional_ - Utilize built-in blob-downloader for remote objects
   greater than the specified (threshold) size in bytes
+- `num_workers` _int, optional_ - Number of concurrent workers (readers).
+Defaults to the number of target
+  mountpaths if omitted or zero.
+A value of -1 indicates no workers at all (i.e., single-threaded execution).
+Any positive value will be adjusted not to exceed the number of target CPUs.

 **Raises**: